 Many Schools encourage their pupils to think about volunteering in order to enhance UCAS, CV and their overall employability and whilst this is important many young people are telling us that they simply wish to make a difference.
 This could be through peer mentoring, fundraising committees or externally in youth groups, charity shops or health and social care settings.

-Volunteer Now can support your School develop volunteering programmes but also enable you to recognise your student’s commitment through the Millennium Volunteers programme.
+Volunteer Now can support your School develop volunteering programmes but also enable you to recognise your student’s commitment through the Volunteer Now Impact Awards.

 The Millennium Volunteers (MV) programme is funded by the Education Authority and supported by the Department of Education to give you an opportunity to recognise the commitment that your students give to volunteering both within the school and wider community.